ministryofjustice/licences/README.md

 $ npm run start
 ```

-Or, for development, watch for changes and start the server:
+Or, for development, build css and restart server on file changes:

 ```
 $ npm run start:dev